Before posting a question to these forums, we would ask that you take the time to read this post. Please also read the Where to Find Answers post.

 4. SPAM Policy

 Please do not post solely for purposes of advertisement.
 The moderators reserve the right to edit, remove from public view, or delete any posts they consider to be spam.
+In addition, members who sign up solely for the purpose of posting spam will be removed and their posts deleted.
 Forum members are encouraged to (and regularly do) privately report suspected spam to the moderators.

 Signature blocks must not contain any offensive or objectionable material, and should not exceed 4 lines of standard sized text.
 Images are not permitted, nor are spam links - defined as any commercial or other links not of relevance to CentOS or Linux.
-Personal web pages, personal blogs, non-commercial howtos, etc., are permissible.
+A small emoticon, either static or animated, personal web pages, personal blogs, non-commercial howtos, etc., are permissible.
 Forum moderators have the final say on the appropriateness of any signature, but are open to reasonable discourse on any disagreements.

 6. Post your question to the correct forum and do not double-post